 - Ensuring access to vital drugs, treatments, and medical equipment.
 I authored and passed the bipartisan Preserving Access to Life-Saving Medications Act to require prescription drug manufacturers to get at the dangerous issue of drug shortages by giving early notification to the Food and Drug Administration (FDA) of any incident that would likely result in a shortage.
 Early notification helped the FDA prevent 170 drug shortages in 2013, 101 in 2014, and 142 in 2015.
 I also introduced the bipartisan Steve Gleason Act of 2017—which was signed into law as part of the Bipartisan Budget Act in February of 2018—to ensure Medicare pays for speech generating devices for people with ALS (Lou Gehrig’s disease), Parkinson’s, and other degenerative diseases.
 Speech-generating devices are a lifeline for these patients, but a Medicare policy change had put coverage at risk.

 - Increasing research funding to seek new cures.
 I have consistently fought for strong funding for research at our federal research agencies, including the National Institutes of Health (NIH), so researchers don’t have their hands tied by the whims of Washington.
 I supported the 21st Century CURES Act—and was there when President Obama signed it into law in December 2016—which contains nearly $5 billion in funding for NIH research into cures for Alzheimer’s, cancer, and other diseases.
-We have secured significant increases in NIH funding in 2016, 2017, and 2018, which were the largest increases in over a decade.
-During the 2013 government shutdown, I donated my salary to the NIH.
+We have secured significant increases in NIH funding in 2016, 2017, 2018, and 2019, which were the largest increases in over a decade.
 I have also introduced a bipartisan resolution with Senator Collins from Maine declaring that the goal of preventing and effectively treating Alzheimer's by 2025 is an "urgent national priority."
 We successfully increased NIH funding for Alzheimer’s disease research by more than $400 million in March of 2018.

 - Providing support for seniors and their families.
 I introduced the Americans Giving Care to Elders Act, which would establish a federal tax credit to assist with the costs of caring for an aging family member.
 I also introduced the Alzheimer’s Caregiver Support Act with Senator Collins from Maine, which would expand training and support services for families and caregivers of patients with Alzheimer’s and related dementias.
 In addition, I introduced a bill with Republican Senator Chuck Grassley that was signed into law in March of 2018 to help families locate missing loved ones with developmental disabilities, Alzheimer’s or other forms of dementia and to provide training and technology to first responders and law enforcement to help them find these vulnerable individuals.